-Display Left enables or disables the presentation of average signal from all trials used for further analysis (defined in Select Trials widget) in the left Detail Window.
-Display Top/Left/Right allows to switch between Condition 1 and Condition 2 display in the Main Window, the left and the right Detail Window.
+Display Left enables or disables the presentation of average signal from all trials used for further analysis (defined in Select Trials/Files widget) in the left Detail Window.
+If Grand Average has been selected, the average signal from all included files will be displayed.

+Display Top/Left/Right allows to switch previously defined conditions in the Main Window, the left and the right Detail Window.
 In main and right windows, the currently selected waveform of a single trial is presented, whereas in the left detail window an average waveform of the selected channel for the selected condition is shown.